alantnk/alantnk/README.md

 <p>But as I grew older, my passion for puzzles led me to discover a new love: programming.
 I became fascinated by the power of code to create and solve problems, and I threw myself into learning as many programming languages as I could.</p>

 <p>One of my current favorites is React - it's a sleek, fast-moving library that I just can't get enough of.
-I also love Python, especially when used in conjunction with the Django package.
+I also love Python, especially when used in conjunction with FastAPI, a web framework designed to build APIs quickly and easily.
 Together, these tools allow me to create powerful, dynamic web applications with ease.</p>

 > **"Technology is a gift of God.
 After the gift of life it is perhaps the
 > greatest of God's gifts.
 It is the mother of civilizations, of arts